-2.3.4 Importance of These Provisions
+2.3.4 Importance of these Provisions

+How important are saving and transitional provisions?
 For persons affected by a new Act, these provisions may initially be just as important as those that are to regulate their future activities.
 They want to know whether that Act has, or has not, altered the legal position they have already acquired under the law that is being changed or repealed, and how the new arrangements are to be phased in.